Lebanon:Operations of the Islamic Resistance on Thursday, Ja...

 Allah Almighty is Truthful

-In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance, the Islamic Resistance fighters targeted on Thursday, January 18, 2024:
+In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance, the Islamic Resistance fighters:

-- at 11:00 a.m. a gathering of “Israeli” enemy soldiers in the vicinity of “Adamit” barracks with missiles, scoring direct hits.

-- at 15:30 p.m. the “Summaqa” site in the hills of Kafr Shuba and the occupied Lebanese Shebaa Farms with missiles, scoring direct hits.
+- targeted 10:00 a.m. the “Al-Radar” Site in the occupied Lebanese Shebaa Farms with rockets, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}